Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 ✦ Winter

-The spicy warmth of mulled wine meets aged Quebec cheeses.
-An intimate, seasonal pairing that transforms a stopover into an evening.
-The kind of combination you'd recommend to your friends the next morning.
+The spicy warmth of mulled wine meets Quebec’s aged cheeses.
+An intimate seasonal pairing that turns a stopover into an evening.
+The kind of combination you think to recommend to your friends the next morning.

 Cocktail